RetroPie/RetroPie-Docs/docs/FAQ.md

 change `console=tty1` to `console=tty3`

-And add `quiet loglevel=3 logo.nologo` at the end.
+If not present add `quiet loglevel=3 plymouth.enable=0 logo.nologo` at the end (note that recent RetroPie images include `quiet loglevel=3 by default`)

 **make sure it is all on the same line!!!**